Gloxinia Plant (Sinningia speciosa) Indoor Care, Propagation and Growing Problems

 Avoid wetting the foliage and water from the bottom or use the immersion method.
 Wetting the foliage can lead to crown and stem rot.

 Occasionally clean the leaves by gently brushing off the dust with a soft brush.
-Do not wash or mist the leaves as it can lead to crown and stem rot.
+Ensure that there is good air circulation to prevent fungal diseases.

 Repotting